NFL Wild Card Weekend anytime touchdown scorer picks, back McCaffrey to score

-NFL Wild Card Weekend anytime touchdown scorer picks, odds: Model reveals top anytime TD scorer best bets
+NFL Wild Card Weekend anytime touchdown scorer picks, odds: Model reveals anytime TD scorer best bets

 The SportsLine Machine Learning Model has locked in its top NFL Wild Card Weekend anytime TD picks for players like Davante Adams, Christian McCaffrey, Woody Marks